If you are a returning student, please find information below.

 Unfortunately students from the Channel Islands and Isle of Man are not eligible for UEA bursary support, but could be eligible for scholarship support.

-Please use the following link for our 2014 bursary Terms and Conditions (PDF).
+Please use the following link for our 2015 Bursaries and Scholarships Terms and Conditions (PDF).

 There are a range of scholarships on offer to Home and EU students in 2014.
 Scholarships will be awarded to students who achieve well academically, both before they attend the University and also once they are studying with us.
 Students do not need to apply for the below scholarships, all students are automatically considered based on academic achievement.